Calabi-Yau metrics with conical singularities along line arrangements: General Picture ( )

 where the orbifold Euler number is defined as

 and the local orbifold Euler number \(e_{orb}(p; X, D)\) is an analytic invariant of the singularity defined in terms of Chern numbers of sheaves of rational \(1\)-forms with logarithmic poles.
-Equation \ref{langer} is an immediate consequence of equation \ref{CHERNWEILintro} provided that the local orbifold Euler number agrees with the volume density.
+Equation \eqref{langer} is an immediate consequence of Equation \eqref{CHERNWEILintro} provided that the local orbifold Euler number agrees with the volume density.
 We have checked that \( e_{orb} (p; X, D) = \nu(p) \) in all cases contemplated in sections 8 and 9 in \cite{Langer}.

-However our approach has the advantage of interpreting the equality case in equation \ref{langer} as a characterization of the conically singular constant holomorphic sectional curvature metrics and provides a unified framework for previous treatments on these interesting geometries (which to the authors' knowledge have only been considered in \cite{panov} and \cite{CouwenbergHeckmanLooijenga}).
+\begin{remark} Soon after our preprint Chi Li \cite{ChiLi} proved that the two quantities agree for klt, and even more general log canonical, pairs invariant under a \(\mathbb{C}^*\) action. \end{remark}